 Set up Online Tracking

 Online tracking is an optional function that allows you to log into a website to see the Tracker's location in real-time.
 When this function is activated, your Tracker will upload tiny data packets with location information to the online tracking server, which also allows you to see route history.
 You can still use text-based locations as normal.
+This guide will only work for the Stray Star GPS Tracker, if you have purchased a device elsewhere it will not work.

-2. Register an Account: Register with a working email address and password (please note they are CASE SENSITIVE).
-There won't be any important information in your account (just locations), so you can keep the password simple if it helps remember it.
-Please note that we cannot help with lost/forgotten login information.
+2. Register an Account: Register with a working email address and password (please note they are case sensitive).
+There won't be any important information in your account (just locations), so please keep the password fairly simple - you might need to share this with us if you need assistance later.

 You will also need to activate your account by clicking on the link in the email that will be sent to you.
 If you don't receive it, check your junk folder.